pabrokim/wine-quality-classification/README.md

 **Confusion Matrix**
 To further evaluate the model, a confusion matrix on the test set was implemented and revealed the following:
-True Positives (TP): 715 wines correctly classified as high quality True Negatives (TN): 54 wines correctly identified as low quality False Positives (FP): 173 wines incorrectly labeled as good False Negatives (FN): 38 good-quality wines missed
+True Positives (TP): 54 wines correctly classified as high quality True Negatives (TN): 715 wines correctly identified as low quality False Negatives (FN): 173 wines incorrectly labeled as good False Positives (FP): 38 good-quality wines missed

-Evidently, the model performs well on identifying high quality wines but is also labelling low quality wine as high quality —suggesting room for improvement.
+Evidently, the model performs well on identifying low quality wines suggesting bias in predicting not good.

 **Conclusion**
 Logistic Regression provided a transparent and interpretable model for wine quality prediction.
 While simple, it highlighted key chemical drivers of quality—particularly alcohol content, sulphates, and volatile acidity.